 - C.5.1.1 Date of harvesting will be according to a schedule which will be drawn up by the Trials Organiser after consultation with the Growing Trial Operators.
-Trials should normally be harvested at the one of flowering. - C.5.1.2 Plots should be timmed to their final harvest length as described in C.4.7 above.
+Trials should normally be harvested around twenty weeks after drilling. - C.5.1.2 Plots should be trimmed to their final harvest length as described in C.4.7 above.
 The plot dimensions must be measured prior to harvesting.
 If it is necessary to reduce the harvest size as described in C.4.8.1 above give clear details with the yield file.
 Individual harvested plot lengths should be recorded.